 On August 2-5, St. Joseph, Mich., is packing in as much summer family fun as it can!
 While chalk-wielding artists take center stage, there is plenty of entertainment for all ages in this Lake Michigan resort town.
 Here are some must-dos:

-For 21 years, regional artists have been creating beautiful works of art out of chalk pastels using thedowntown streets of St. Joseph as their canvas.
+For 22 years, regional artists have been creating beautiful works of art out of chalk pastels using the downtown streets of St. Joseph as their canvas.
 This year they’ll be mapping out their ideas and transforming them into masterpieces on Broad St. between Lake Blvd. and State St. Artists draw whatever they choose so each piece is unique.
-You can watch the artists at work starting noon on Friday and all day Saturday.
-Walking by you’ll see why this event is a perennial favorite for thousands of locals and visitors.
-The artwork will be showcased all weekend long so you will have plenty of chances to enjoy it.
+You can watch the artists at work starting on Friday evening and view their finished pieces all day Saturday and Sunday.
+Walking by, you’ll see why this free event is a perennial favorite for thousands of locals and visitors.

-The Heritage Museum & Cultural Center and the Krasl Art Center will offer public historic walking tours.
-The guided tours start at 5:30 p.m. and last about one hour.
+The Heritage Museum & Cultural Center and the Krasl Art Center will offer sculpture walking tours featuring the Krasl Art Center’s public sculptures created by world-renowned and regional artists.
+The one-hour guided tours start at 5:30 p.m. from The Whitcomb and continue along the St. Joseph River.
 While the tour is free, a suggested donation of $5 is appreciated.

 Horse-Drawn Trolley Rides: 5 p.m.-8 p.m. (weather permitting)